 The changes we are looking to bring about are:

 - Participants are able to resolve past issues, have better coping strategies in crises, healthier relationships and are not involved in repeat care proceedings

 - Participants feel able to access general services, local groups and training

 Securing Change will be evaluated by the Centre for Abuse & Trauma Studies (CATS) at Middlesex University.

-We are most grateful to have secured funding from The Big Lottery, The Philip King Charitable Trust, The Pilgrim Trust, The Tudor Trust, KPMG Foundaiton, other trusts and individual donors to pilot this work.
+We are most grateful to have secured funding from The Big Lottery, The Philip King Charitable Trust, The Pilgrim Trust, The Tudor Trust, KPMG Foundaiton, The Elizabeth and Prince Zaiger Trust, other trusts and individual donors to pilot this work.